Josh Giddey Player Props: Thunder vs. Clippers

-The Oklahoma City Thunder, Josh Giddey included, hit the court versus the Los Angeles Clippers on Tuesday at 10:30 PM ET.
+Josh Giddey's Oklahoma City Thunder face the Los Angeles Clippers at 10:30 PM ET on Thursday.

-We're going to look at Giddey's prop bets, using stats and trends to help you make good picks.
+With prop bets available for Giddey, let's examine some stats and trends to help you find good wagers.

 Josh Giddey Prop Bets vs. the Clippers